Outline

 483 Members

 Bad snow seasons have significant impact on registration.
 New Policies and Procedures Manual released.
 Hollyburn hosts the very successful (despite the rain) 2016 Teck BC Championships, which is the first time the club has hosted this event and the first time in 36 years that it has been hosted on the coast.
 This event resulted in a video being produced by viaSport Media (which can be viewed at the bottom of our home page).
 Race Team member Annika Richardson qualifies for the Youth Olympic Games.
 Track Attack program offers year-round training.
-Coast Cup events incorporated into club programs.
+Coast Cup events incorporated into club programs. head Coach Jake Weaver receives Cross Country Canada’s Volunteer of the Year Award.

 2016-17 Dirk Rohde 243 Program Participants